Classic movies? Timeless. Classic restaurants? Nostalgic. Classic software? A liability.

 Why would a beloved operating system like Windows 7 no longer be supported?

-These companies are businesses, and businesses have to the make the smartest decisions for them, their shareholders and their customers.
-While they could theoretically keep spending resources, time and money on updating and patching antiquated operating systems, it really is not a very wise move.
+These companies are businesses, and businesses have to make the smartest decisions for themselves, their shareholders, and their customers.
+While they could theoretically keep spending resources, time, and money on updating and patching antiquated operating systems, it is not a very wise move.
 They are attempting to fix a broken bone with a bandage, so to speak.
 While the framework of Windows 7 was state of the art at the time, it no longer is, and it presents certain data and code limitations that would require extensive resources to overcome.
 On the other hand, creating a brand new, up-to-date operating system, like Windows 10, gives Microsoft a lot more leeway in design and implementation.
 With the knowledge of decades of security issues and user interface changes, Microsoft understands the need to design operating systems with software that is intended to last and be easily updated.
-Their decision to End of Life older, liable systems in favor of getting everyone to switch to the same modern platform allows them to update accurately, timely and efficiently.
+Their decision to End of Life older, liable systems in favor of getting everyone to switch to the same modern platform allows them to update accurately, timely, and efficiently.

 What does this mean for fleet management?

-Your fleet management software follows the exact same principles.
+Your fleet management software follows the same principles.
 Old systems have to be phased out in favor of newer systems with proper security updates.
 Even hardware systems, like FuelFocus Island Controller Units, have to follow this update schedule as their framework is built around the existing operating systems.
 If they use Windows XP and that will no longer be supported, AssetWorks provides a new system that runs off of the succeeding software so that you always have secure, supported solutions.

 Ultimately, the decision lies in the hands of the user.
 You won’t wake up in August 2020, turn on your Windows 7 PC and see a blank screen because the software has been terminated.
 Theoretically, you can hold on to software as long you want to keep using it.
 However, with everyday past End of Line that you don’t upgrade, your data and processes become more and more vulnerable.
-To enjoy the newest user interface designs, bug fixes, security updates and more, you need to follow your software provider’s advice and keep everything updated whenever possible.
+To enjoy the newest user interface designs, bug fixes, security updates, and more, you need to follow your software provider’s advice and keep everything updated whenever possible.